FileZ/FileZ/doc/INSTALL.markdown

 application name.
 The syntax is as follow : application_name = original_name
 and must be placed under the "[user_attributes_translation]" section.

-This attributes are required by filez :
+These attributes are required by filez :

 - firstname
 - lastname